 - Dark-colored urine

-The chemicals found in cooked, raw or dehydrated onions begin reacting with a dog's metabolism soon after consumption, preventing the red blood cells from carrying oxygen to the body.
-Within a few hours, the patient becomes lethargic and has trouble breathing.
-Other clinical signs may include dark-colored urine or a yellowing of the gums (called icterus).
-The patient may also vomit up the onions or other foods consumed from the trash.
+Affected red blood cells cannot carry oxygen to the body, so within a few hours, the dog becomes lethargic and has trouble breathing.
+The dog may also vomit up the onions and the other foods consumed from the trash.

-After the patient is brought to the hospital, the lab tests show the patient is anemic and there are changes to the red blood cells that characterize this type of toxic reaction.
-Depending on the patient's condition, a blood transfusion may be necessary until the toxic chemicals can gradually be metabolized.
+After a dog suffering from onion toxicity is brought to the hospital, initial lab tests will usually point to acute anemia as there are changes to the red blood cells that characterize this type of toxic reaction.
+Depending on the dog's condition, blood replacement therapy may be necessary until the toxic chemicals have been gradually metabolized.

-Metabolism of the toxin is rapid in dogs, but the damaged red blood cells may take 2 to 3 days to be removed from circulation.
-Typically, patients who are monitored closely and receive the right support, including blood transfusion(s) and intravenous fluids, make a quick recovery and can go home after a day or two (or 3) at the hospital.
+Metabolism of the toxin is rapid in dogs, but the damaged red blood cells may take two to three days to be removed from circulation.
+Typically, dogs that are monitored closely and receive the right support, including blood transfusion(s) and intravenous fluids, make a quick recovery and can usually go home after one to three days at the hospital.

-It is important to watch the patient for other signs of distress, such as gastritis, diarrhea or pancreatitis, especially when fatty foods from the trash have been consumed along with the onions.
+It is important to watch the dog for other signs of distress, such as gastritis, diarrhea or pancreatitis, especially when fatty foods from the trash have also been consumed along with the onions.

-In any case, knowing what foods or substances and the amount of each that the dog likely ate in the house, the trash or in the yard, can help the veterinary specialist determine the nature of the problem and the best way to help the dog recover from the unfortunate ingestion.
+In any case, knowing what foods or substances and the amount of each that the dog likely ate in the house, from the trash, or in the yard, can help the veterinary specialist determine the nature of the problem and the best way to help the dog recover from the unfortunate ingestion.